irungentoo/toxcore/README.md

             When a client receives a response:
                 -Ping response
-                    -If the node was previously pinged with a matching ping_id -If the node is in the client list the matching client's timestamp is set to current time.
+                    -If the node was previously pinged with a matching ping_id (check in the corresponding pinged list.)
+                        -If the node is in the client list the matching client's timestamp is set to current time.
                         -If the node is in the "friends" list the matching client's timestamp is set to current time for every occurrence.
                         -If the node is not in the client list: